-The probate court is unlikely to argue with your bill, unless the beneficiary of the estate objects.
-Some states have statutory rules about how much an executor can claim, and you may not receive objections from beneficiaries if you follow your state's formula.
-Even if your state's law doesn't have a table of statutory rates, you may be able to charge a percentage of the value of the estate.
-For example, if you sold real estate, you could claim a percentage of the sale price of the property.
+If the will does not establish a charge, it is up to the executor to determine what is reasonable under the circumstances.
+The probate court is unlikely to argue with the bill, unless the beneficiary of the estate objects.
+Some states have statutory rules about how much an executor can claim, and if these are followed, objections from beneficiaries are unlikely.
+Even if there are no statutory rates, it may be possible to charge a percentage of the value of the estate.
+For example, if real estate is sold, a percentage of the sale price can be claimed.

-Texas law does not allow compensation to an executor for cash available at the time of the decedent's death, including checking accounts, savings accounts, certificates of deposit, money market accounts, collecting life insurance policy income (unless difficult to obtain), or paying bequests in cash to beneficiaries.
+If there are no objections from beneficiaries, there will be no problem.
+Typical executor fees are intended to compensate for the time and energy required to finalize another person's affairs.
+They are calculated as a percentage of the estate, a flat rate, or an hourly rate, according to state law.
+Texas law does not allow compensation to an executor for cash available at the time of death, including checking accounts, savings accounts, certificates of deposit, money market accounts, collecting life insurance policy income (unless difficult to obtain), or paying bequests in cash to beneficiaries.
 The executor could receive more than five (5%) percent commission if the type of work involved is difficult.
-If your estate is greater than this exemption, the executor's income tax rate may be lower than the wealth tax rate.
-For those of you who don't speak Latin, however few you may be, the body of inheritance is the main body of inheritance.
+If the estate is large enough to owe estate taxes and the personal tax rate of the executor is lower than that of the estate, accepting compensation can be a good tax measure.